HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/rule_based_user_groups/cfg_rule_based_user_groups/rbug_ldapfltrxprns.md

 Use caution when writing rules that use wildcards or the NOT operator, because both can match a large number of users.
 This can increase processing time and memory usage.

+In many cases, you can use the User Search feature in the **Manage Users and Groups** portlet to estimate how many users a potential rule matches for a given attribute.

 Use rules with the NOT operator only when the total number of users is below the configured user registry search limit.

 ???+ info "Related information"